riyadali/blockchain/README.md

 __ A tutorial for Solidity can be found here https://ethereumbuilders.gitbooks.io/guide/content/en/solidity_tutorials.html

-__ An excellent reference for Bitcoin is Master Bitcoin by Andreas Antonopoulos (Chp 3 provides programmatic API interface)
+__ An excellent reference for Bitcoin is Mastering Bitcoin by Andreas Antonopoulos (Chp 3 provides programmatic API interface)
    + Link for 2nd endition of this book can be found here https://bitcoinbook.info/

    + The latest text for this book is here https://github.com/bitcoinbook/bitcoinbook